TITLE: Teaching Artist

 - Additional duties as required.

-- Minimum of one (1) years college experience or equivalent work experience and minimum of one (1) year experience with teaching and/or art-making to children
+- Minimum of one (1) year work experience with teaching and/or art-making to children

 - Minimum two (2) years’ experience working with children and/or families in a private and/or professional setting, preferably in a museum, school, daycare center, or as a nanny or tutor

-- Enjoys working with and understand the needs of children and families of all backgrounds, ages, and abilities
+- Understands the needs of children and families of all backgrounds, ages, and abilities

 - Able to communicate effectively and perform work in a public, high-energy environment